-Traps can also be placed directly in the runways in the turf.
-Broadened areas of the runway, or locations where several runways converge, are good trap locations.
+Traps can be placed near vole burrows, beneath natural groundcover or directly in turf runways.
+Broadened areas of the runway, or locations where several runways converge, are also good trap locations.

-Using bait on the snap traps is not necessary because Voles run these runways in a habitual manner, and often run onto or over whatever falls into these paths.
-For traps that are placed beneath cover, smudges of peanut butter mixed with oatmeal provide an enticing treat to Voles.
+Using bait on snap traps is not necessary because voles move through runways in a habitual manner and will run right over whatever happens to fall in their paths.
+For traps that are placed beneath cover, smudges of peanut butter mixed with oatmeal provide an enticing treat to voles.

 Voles can safely and easily be repelled from lawns and gardens with Sweeney’s line of granular and spray repellents and sonic spike repellers.

 Sweeney’s® Dual Action Tunnel Penetrating Formula Granular Repellent and Sweeney’s® Repellent Yard Spray can both be used to safely steer voles out of your yard.
 Both products rely on a dual action formula that repels voles by taste and smell.
 Sweeney’s repellents are safe to use on lawns and gardens as well as around children and pets.